BTCPrivate/BitcoinPrivate-seeder/README.md

-ZClassic Seeder
+Bitcoin Private Seeder
 ==============

-ZClassic-seeder is a crawler for the ZClassic network, based on [bitcoin-seeder](https://github.com/sipa/bitcoin-seeder),  which exposes a list of reliable nodes via a built-in DNS server.
+btcp-seeder is a crawler for the BTCP network, based on [bitcoin-seeder](https://github.com/sipa/bitcoin-seeder),  which exposes a list of reliable nodes via a built-in DNS server.

 Features: